insideout10/wordlift-docs/docs/getting-started.rst

 Installation
 ____________

-You can install **WordPress** from the `WordPress plugin directory <https://wordpress.org/plugins/wordlift/>`_ or manually by uploading the files to your server.
+You can install **WordLift** from the `WordPress plugin directory <https://wordpress.org/plugins/wordlift/>`_ or manually by uploading the files to your server.

 =================
 Automatic Installation